• Skip to primary navigation

 • When pouring the syrup, the pastry should be hot, and the syrup should be at room temperature.
 If both syrup and the kunefe are hot, the dessert will lose its crispy texture.

-• If you want to make this dessert ahead, prepare the pastry with the cheese and keep it refrigerated for up to five days.
+• If you want to make this famous dessert ahead, prepare the pastry with the cheese and keep it refrigerated for up to five days.
 You can also prepare the syrup up to a month in advance and keep it at room temperature until you are ready to cook your pastry.
 When ready to serve, cook the pastry as stated in the recipe and drizzle on the syrup.

 Serving Suggestions

-Kunafa is typically served either in the sahan pan or flipped onto a serving platter, garnished with pistachios.
+Kunafa is typically served either in the sahan pan or flipped onto a serving platter, garnished with ground pistachios.

 Recipe FAQs